prokopyev/htspy/README.md

 ## Instructions
 1. Create a local MongoDB instance and update constants.py with the appropriate DB & collection names
 2. Install pymongo and tweepy using PIP
-3. Run tweets-scrape with the required arguments
+3. Run tweets-scrape with the required arguments below

 Example code